aspose-pdf-cloud/aspose-pdf-for-aws-sdk/php-cLient/docs/Api/ApiApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **pdfWebapiWordcounterPost**
-> \Swagger\Client\Model\FileResponse pdfWebapiWordcounterPost($files, $page_range)
+> \Swagger\Client\Model\FileResponse pdfWebapiWordcounterPost($files, $document_password, $page_range)

-Count words and chars in document.
+Count Words and Characters in Document.

-Counts the words in the provided files within the specified page range.
+Counts the words and characters in the provided documents within the specified page range.
+This service helps you accurately determine the length and content density of your documents, ensuring compliance with any required specifications or limits.

 ### Example
 ```php